-As we all know about our country democracy and now our country has become the world biggest democracy.
+As we all know about our country’s democracy and now our country has become the world’s biggest democracy.
 In our constitution article 74 and 75 says about the ministers of India and Prime minister of India.
+We have added the list of all prime ministers of India from 1947 to 2021.

 According to the list of all prime ministers in India.
 15 Persons have become prime ministers of India from freedom till now.
-Always all students or aspirant search who is the prime minister of India currently.
-After searching prime ministers name list many types of articles come in Google search.
-But we would give you the correct information about pm of India.
+Always all students or aspirants search who is the prime minister of India currently.
+After searching the prime minister’s name list many types of articles come in Google search.
+But we would give you the correct information about the pm of India.
+In order to make it easy, we have added the list of prime ministers of India after independence.

 Prime Minister’s Serving Periods

 Let’s talk about the first prime minister of India about Nehru Ji.
 He is such prime minister who worked for our country as prime minister of India for 6130 days.
-The first prime minister of India and the longest-serving PM of India, first to die in office.
+The first prime minister of India and the longest-serving PM of India, the first to die in office.
 The second-longest-serving prime minister of India is Indira Gandhi.
-Later on, the name comes Manmohan Singh from Congress party.
+Later on, the name comes Manmohan Singh from the Congress party.
 As he well knows the silent prime minister of India.
-He served as prime minister of India for 3656 means 10 years.

 In article 78 according to the Indian Constitution.
 In this article, the constitution tells about the duties of Prime ministers of India.
 And what they have to follow for the country.